 In the First Letter to the Corinthians, in-between passages about lawsuits among believers and sexual immorality, Paul answers some of the objections raised by some of the believers from the small Greek town:

 “I have the right to do anything,” you say – but not everything is beneficial.
-“I have the right to do anything” – but I will not be mastered by anything. – 1 Corinthians 6:12, [NIV}
+“I have the right to do anything” – but I will not be mastered by anything. – 1 Corinthians 6:12, [NIV]

 So we who are born-again in Christ and live in the Spirit have freedom.
-For Galatians 6:13a states, “You, my brothers and sisters, were called to be free.
+Galatians 6:13a states, “You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the flesh.”
 [NIV] Just because we are technically able to do something, doesn’t mean that it’s beneficial for us; or explain it a little deeper, we should ask ourselves (and pray to God) to see if it is good for our spiritual growth and development.
 If it doesn’t cause us to move forward, it’s probably best to abandon it.
-Plus, many activities can be “okay” to do, but by no means should they consume our time, our mission, and our focus with Christ.
+Plus, many activities can be “okay” to do, but by no means should they consume our time, our mission, and our focus on Christ.
 It could very easily become our master.
 This treads on dangerous waters because Jesus proclaimed in Matthew 6:24, “No one can serve two masters…”

 Are all secular entertainment, media, and social networking sites wrong and unhealthy?
 We know that a great deal of that dominates them is detrimental to your spiritual walk with the Lord.
 Yet I cannot stand here and tell you that 100% of it is “bad, bad, bad!” while wagging our index fingers at you.
-We as Christians shouldn’t fall into traps of legalism and hyper-nit-pickiness when it comes to choosing what secular entertainment and media in which to partake and to what we let us and our families become exposed.
+We as Christians shouldn’t fall into traps of legalism and hyper-nit-pickiness when it comes to choosing what secular entertainment and media in which to partake and to what we let our families become exposed.
 No book of the Bible has a handy checklist of all of the appropriate Instagram videos, movies, TV shows, Netflix series, video games, sports games, YouTube channels, and more that are “God-approved” and which are not.

 Therefore, we should execute wise discernment and judgment as to what we allow our eyeballs and ears to digest throughout the day.
 We have freedom, but if we submit to the direction of the Holy Spirit, we in that freedom will want to choose well by doing things that honor God.
-It is ultimately up to you to prayerfully seek God and seek His guidance on how much worldly music, social media, TV shows and movies in which you should partake.
+It is ultimately up to you to prayerfully seek God and seek His guidance on how much worldly music, social media, TV shows, and movies in which you should partake.

 The bottom line is that we need to spend more time with God.
 Remember that Christianity is a relationship with God the Father through His Son Jesus Christ, and by far the most important relationship you will ever have.
-If you aren’t putting in time in prayer and in His Word, and instead are feeding yourself a steady diet of garbage, your life will start to produce garbage.
+If you aren’t putting in time in prayer and His Word, and instead are feeding yourself a steady diet of garbage, your life will start to produce garbage.
 If we feed ourselves a quality diet of Scripture and quiet time with God in prayer while having a humble heart before Him, then a true move of God will start to take place!